Meet the Archer Center Team

 Email Dr. Squires

 Dr. Stephanie Squires serves as the Archer Center’s special advisor.
 Prior to this role, Stephanie served as interim director of programs for the Washington, D.C., office.
-Stephanie was an inaugural Graduate Archer Fellow in summer 2010 and interned at the White House Initiative on Historically Black Colleges and Universities.
+Stephanie was an inaugural Graduate Archer Fellow in the summer of 2010 and interned at the White House Initiative on Historically Black Colleges and Universities.
 She has gone on to serve as a mentor to Archer Fellows.

 Stephanie has experience in student affairs, higher education, federal relations, and social work.
 Prior to joining the Archer Center, Stephanie worked as a social worker providing clinical services and case management to birth, foster, and adoptive families in Washington, D.C.
 For several years, Stephanie worked as the federal relations officer for Hampton University, where she educated federal representatives and congressional staff on aspects of the university’s research interests and capabilities and coordinated agency and congressional meetings for faculty and staff.
-She also developed federal funding agendas for the university, as well as facilitated workshops and presentations to deans, faculty, and senior level administrators concerning federal engagement, policy changes, and funding opportunities.
+She also developed federal funding agendas for the university, as well as facilitated workshops and presentations to deans, faculty, and senior-level administrators concerning federal engagement, policy changes, and funding opportunities.

 Stephanie has previously served as a student affairs administrator for the Volunteer and Service Center at The University of Texas at Austin, where she oversaw service-learning reflection, facilitated student leadership training, and advised student leaders in their coordination of community service and campus engagement programs.
 In this role, Stephanie provided programmatic direction to The Project, UT Austin's largest day of service and the Running of the Horns 5K Run/Walk Fundraiser.